-- the information given in the Strategic Report, Corporate Governance and Internal Controls Statement and Statement of Responsibilities of the Board of Governors for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the Strategic Report, Corporate Governance and Internal Controls Statement and Statement of Responsibilities of the Board of Governors have been prepared in accordance with applicable legal requirements.
+- the information given in the Strategic Report, Corporate Governance and Internal Controls Statement and Statement of Responsibilities of the Board of Governors prepared for the purposes of company law, for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the Strategic Report, Corporate Governance and Internal Controls Statement and Statement of Responsibilities of the Board of Governors, which are included in the Annual Report have been prepared in accordance with applicable legal requirements.

-In the light of the knowledge and understanding of the Group and the University and its environment obtained in the course of the audit, we have not identified material misstatements in the Strategic Report, Corporate Governance and Internal Controls Statement and Statement of Responsibilities of the Board of Governors.
+In the light of the knowledge and understanding of the Group and the University and its environment obtained in the course of the audit, we have not identified material misstatements in the Strategic Report, Corporate Governance and Internal Controls Statement and Statement of Responsibilities of the Board of Governors of Governors.